cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.43.md

 ---

 We have looked for solutions to this problem online, but found only contradictory and (mainly) incomplete answers.
-We can find all of the following answers:
+We found the following answers:

 - The naive factor of $n^n$, which is $16777216$ for $n = 8$.
   - https://www.timwoerner.de/posts/sicp/exercises/2/43/ (Tim Wörner)